How to Safely Raise the pH of RO Water

 That’s the beauty of owning an alkaline water machine.

-With an alkaline water machine, you can choose the exact pH of your water, and you get all those lovely anti-aging antioxidants to go with it.
+With an alkaline water machine, you choose the exact pH of your water, and you get all those lovely anti-aging antioxidants to go with it.

 The problem is that your reverse osmosis system strips all the minerals from your water.